 The Eagles 34-24 victory over the Redskins on Monday Night Football impeccably showcases Wentz’ incredible athletic ability and unbelievable potential.
 His third quarter touchdown pass to running back Corey Clement proved his insane strength paired with his escapability.
 Another highlight reel play came when he escaped a seemingly collapsed pocket to scramble for a first down on a crucial 3rd and 7.

-With Aaron Rodgers out for the season and Andrew Luck’s return to his old form this season looking grim, Carson Wentz is the quarterback to watch this year in the NFL.
+With Aaron Rodgers out for the season and Andrew Luck’s return to his old form looking grim, Carson Wentz is the quarterback to watch this year and beyond in the NFL.
+His name will be thrown around when discussing the league’s best for the foreseeable future.